Lathi Nach

-Lathi Nach, also known as Tharu stick dance is a cultural dance of the Tharu people.
+Lathi Nach or Jharra Nach also known as Tharu stick dance is a cultural dance of the Tharu people.
 This dance is mainly performed during the Dashain festival.
+It is danced striking the small sticks with each other and on its rhythm.
 It is similar to Dandiya Raas, performed in the Indian state of Gujarat, but varies in movement and style.
-In this ritual dance all dancers should either be men or women only, as they must wake up holy sprite goddess Durga.